Facts Every Motorcyclist Should Know

-The risk of vehicle collision exists for every single driver out on the road, and sometimes there is nothing you can do about being involved in an accident.
+The risk of Motorcycle collision exists for every single rider out on the road, and sometimes there is nothing you can do about being involved in an accident.
 The team here at Cesar Ornelas Law knows that you want to be safe and responsible on the road.
 That includes being prepared for all potential situations to best protect yourself and your motorcycle.

 The more you know about motorcycle safety and the common contributing factors to severe bike accidents, the better you’ll be able to avoid those mistakes yourself.
 Our team wants to support those victims that we can help and try to avoid as many incidents as we can.

 Motorcyclists are inherently at more risk for serious injury or harm when driving on the road simply due to the exposed design of their vehicles.
 In the event that a motorcycle is involved in a collision, there is an 80% chance of injury or death compared to the 20% chance in a passenger vehicle.
 In fact, motorcycle accidents produce 35 times the fatalities as other vehicles.

 What Are The Main Causes Of Injury/Death In Motorcycle Accidents?